sfu-ireceptor/turnkey-service/README.md

 * Name and password for guest account.
 This account will only have read access on the database for performing queries.
-As noted above these should be set to the same values at MONGODB_USER and MONGODB_SECRET.
+As noted above these should be set to the same values at MONGODB_GUEST_USER and MONGODB_GUEST_SECRET.

 ```
 # Modify dbsetup.js with appropriate settings